 For the full speakeasy experience, I recommend using the secret door on the outside of the building (pictured below).
 You’ll know you’re in the right place when you spot the wooden barrel that denotes the entrance.

-Related: More information on the speakeasy at the Mob Museum including how to procure the daily password.
+Related: Learn more about The Mob Museum’s Speakeasy including how to procure the daily password.

 The Laundry Room